QuantumOfVacuum/kylebebak.github.io/_posts/2016-03-15-thoreau-first-minimalist.md

 - Processed Food
 - Processed Bands

 It's not like Thoreau invented minimalism.
-The Zen of Python suggests this aesthetic has as much to do with Buddhism as it does with anything else.
+Tim Peters' name for his poem, _The Zen of Python_, suggests this aesthetic has as much to do with Buddhism as it does with anything else.
 But Thoreau is different, because he wasn't a fanatic or an ascetic.
 Reading him, you get the sense that he was into minimalism because it's __practical__, which is the same role minimalism plays in code.